lstalmir/VulkanProfiler/Docs/getting_started/configuration.rst

 The layer can be configured to handle more specific use cases.

-For list of all available configuration options, see :doc:`options` section.
+For list of all available configuration options, see :doc:`/options` section.

 Vulkan Configurator
 -------------------